 Neonatal Intensive Care

-The Neonatal Intensive Care unit experience occurs in our Coloumbe Family Tower, and includes the 50 bed NICU and Step Down unit, our Labor and Delivery suite, as well as our mother baby unit and newborn nursery.
+The Neonatal Intensive Care unit experience occurs in our Coloumbe Family Tower, and includes the 30 bed, level 4, NICU and 20 bed, Step Down unit; our Labor and Delivery suite; as well as our mother baby unit and newborn nursery.
 The NICU has over 950 admissions per year of which approximately 270 are transports from outlying hospitals.
 Residents are supervised by a team of full time, board certified neonatologists with a wealth of experience caring for premature infants as well as the education of residents.
 Residents gain valuable delivery room experience, manage premature infants with complex needs, and learn assessment skills to quickly triage those infants requiring intensive care from the delivery room.
 Experienced neonatal nurse practitioners complement the neonatology service and are involved in the day to day care for patients, and hands on training of residents in our NICU.

 Pediatric Intensive Care